ovh/terraform-ovh-publiccloud-spark/README.md

 # Apache Spark Standalone Cluster OVH Public Cloud Module

 This repo contains a Module for how to deploy an [Apache Spark](https://spark.apache.org/) standalone cluster on [OVH Public Cloud](https://ovhcloud.com/) using [Terraform](https://www.terraform.io/).
-Spark is a ???
+Apache Spark™ is a fast and general engine for large-scale data processing.

 ## Important Note